-If you have somebody in your family who thinks he doesn’t like squash, be sure you try these yellow Squash Patties or fritters as I sometimes call them.
+If you have somebody in your family who thinks he or she doesn’t like squash, be sure you try these yellow Squash Patties or fritters as I sometimes call them.
 Serve with ranch dressing, catsup, or something like this Cajun Dip.

 What happened to “self-rising flour?”